diem/diem/config/README.md

 ## Building a Test Network (TestNet)

-`config-builder` builds a single node's configuration within a network or swarm of nodes.
-This can be used to create a Libra TestNet or to add a Full node to an existing network.
-In addition, it enables generation of a mint/faucet client capable of performing mint transactions/creating accounts.
+`config-builder` builds an entire network's or swarm's configuration including the genesis blob.
+It takes as one of its input parameters an index that selects, which of these configs to return.
+This can be used to create a Libra TestNet by specifying distinct indices for each validator.
+Similarly the tool can be used to add Fullnodes to an existing network.
+Finally, it enables generation of a mint/faucet client capable of performing mint transactions/creating accounts.

 ## Generating a new TestNet

-The only requirements for generating a TestNet configuration are: (i) having a list of IP addresses and ports to host each Libra Node; (ii) a pre-agreed upon shared secret; and (iii) a fixed ordering for each Node in the network.
+The only requirements for generating a TestNet configuration are: (i) having IP addresses and ports for each Libra node; (ii) a pre-agreed upon shared secret;
+and (iii) a fixed ordering for each Node in the network.
 Full node networks can either be added to existing configs or generate completely new configs.

 Each peer, `I`, can then generate their own configurations by: